pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

         - Dustin Moody
       location:
         Breakout:
-          title: "Post-quantum technologies explained: building a PQ decision tree for developers"
+          title: "Investigating Post-Quantum Cryptography: building a PQC decision tree for developers"
           description: |
-            Now that the quantum era is upon us, the question arises: How do you ensure your project is "quantum ready"?
-Which algorithms are the right fit, and which protocols provide the necessary support?
-Join this informative session to explore the development of a comprehensive decision tree by experts from various organizations, including dcypher, TNO, CWI, NXP, Compumatica, Technolotion, and Fox-IT.
+            Now that the quantum era is upon us, the question arises: How do you ensure your organisation is “quantum-ready”?
+With some many candidates and standards to choose from, which algorithms are the right fit for your applications?
+Join this informative session to explore the development of a comprehensive decision tree by experts from various organizations, including dcypher, TNO, CWI, NXP, Compumatica, Technolution, and Fox-IT.

-            During this session, we'll delve into the underlying motivations, careful considerations, and thought processes behind the creation of this decision tree.
-Gain insights into how to navigate the complexities of post-quantum cryptography and discover a practical tool designed to simplify the decision-making process for quantum-ready projects.
+            During this session, we’ll delve into the underlying motivations, thought processes and important takeaways regarding the creation of this decision tree.
+Gain insights into how to navigate the complexities of post-quantum cryptography and discover a practical tool designed to simplify the decision-making process for quantum-ready organisations.
           track: Technical
           speakers:
+            - Jelle Don
-            - TBC
+            - Alessandro Amadori

     - time: "14:30"
       title: Moving toward a Quantum Security Maturity Index